MegharanBasith/Document4x/src/assets/Documents/Agent-Contract/AGC-Agent & Contract.md

 - ## **Approved :**

-  - It shows the list of Approved Agent contracts, which is approved from the document management system by coordinator or manager.
+  - It shows the list of Approved Agent contracts, which is `approved by the coordinator or manager` from the document management system.

     - _The action field is following to,_

-      - **1**- **[Agent Approved (Action)](#agent-approved)** - Agent Approved action to `move the approved contract to the Agency approved stage.`
+      - **1**- **[Agent Approved (Action)](#agent-approved)** - _**Agent Approved**_ action to `move the approved contract to the Agency approved stage.`

 - ## **Agency Approved :**

-  - It shows the list of Agency approved contract comes from the approved stage (Previous stage).
+  - It shows the list of Agency approved contract, data comes from the approved stage (Previous stage).

 - ## **Rejected :**

-  - It shows the list of Rejected agent contract, which the `contract is rejected in the document management system` by the coordinator or manager.
+  - It shows the list of Rejected agent contract, which the `contract is rejected by the coordinator or manager` from the document management system.

 > ## **[All Appendix](#contract)**